 Yeshua taught the practice of Shalach, the spiritual science of forgiveness and non-retaliation.
 The Aramaic word Shalach as used by Yeshua means liberation or release from the consequences of sin.
 In modern day English translations of the New Testament it is translated as forgiveness.
 Please note that the “sin” we are discussing here is personal sin accrued from our actions as mortal human beings.
 This is the sin that separates us from God.
 It is not the “original sin” that was invented by Augustine of Hippo as a response to several Christian heresies the church was opposed to at the time.
 People are born mortal, fallible, ignorant, and prone to poor judgment; but they are not born “fallen”.
 People learn how to sin on their own, it is not an inherited trait.
-God pronounced man “very good” in Genesis.
+Judaism and Yeshua had no concept of “original sin”.
+In the Torah God pronounced both man and the world as “very good” in Genesis.

 The ancient Semitic Philosophy of Justice, Lex Tailones (the law of retaliation) states “an eye for an eye, a tooth for a tooth” and is the practice of justice without mercy (or grace if you like).
 Yeshua’s Shalach is to “forgive” someone who sins, offends, or commits injustices against you, thereby releasing that person from the inevitable natural consequences that will rebound back upon them.
 In other words, it breaks the cycle of “what goes around, comes around”.
 This is Yeshua’s science of non-retaliation.
 God’s justice is tempered by mercy and compassion.
 One must honor the Way of God, not the ways of men and the world of politics.
 This is the higher law that the Kingdom of God is called towards.

-Matthew 6:14-15: For if you forgive others their trespasses, your heavenly Father will also forgive you; but if you do not forgive others, neither will your Father forgive your trespasses.
+For if you forgive others their offenses, your heavenly Father will also forgive you; but if you do not forgive others their offenses, your heavenly Father will not forgive yours.

 How can you practice Shalach?
 Forgiveness is not for the faint of heart.
 For Yeshua, forgiveness of others is a Halakic imperative.
 (Halakha is the collective body of Jewish religious laws derived from both the Written and Oral Torah.)

-Matthew 18:21-22: Then Peter came up and said to him, Lord, how often will my brother sin against me, and I forgive him?
-As many as seven times?
-Jesus said to him, I do not say to you seven times, but seventy-seven times.
+Matthew 18:21-22, Then Kefa (Peter) came up and said to him, “Rabbi, how often can my brother sin against me and I have to forgive him?
+As many as seven times?”
+“No, not seven times,” answered Yeshua, “but seventy times seven!”

 Members of Yeshua’s Kingdom of God are required to forgive in order to gain forgiveness for themselves.
 It is a sign of the Bar-Enash, the Son of Man Messiah.
 So how do you release your enemies truly and sincerely from your heart??

 - Cultivate interior fairness and impartiality: “Love your enemies” means to have compassion (Hesed) on them.
-It doesn’t mean you have to like them, pal around with them, or invite them to play cards!
+It doesn’t mean you have to like them, pal around with them, or invite them over for dinner!
 It does mean that you must deal fairly, faithfully, and honorably with them.
 It also means not to gossip and spread false rumors about them.

 - Cultivate right intentions: Real forgiveness can be based only on your own sincere compassion and understanding for others.
 This is derived for Yeshua’s comment on the greatest commandment, to love God and your neighbor as yourself.
 It is a “sacrificial offering” from the human soul, not just an external ritual or hollow words from the lips.